-Visit Palace Pier
+1. Visit Brighton Palace Pier

-Things to do in Brighton:
+1.1.
+Things to do in Brighton Palace Pier:

-Victoria Pier is difficult to walk but it is a fun way to spend an afternoon. where you can really feel the nostalgia of Britain’s beachside resorts.
+Victoria Pier is difficult to walk, but it is a fun way to spend an afternoon where you can really feel the nostalgia of Britain’s beachside resorts.

-Brighton Dome is a festival celebrated every year in the Royal Pavillion palace pier.
+Brighton Dome is a festival celebrated every year in the Royal Pavillion Palace Pier.

-North Laine
+2. North Laine

 North Laine is a fashionable shopping town near Brighton Station and The Royal Pavilion.
 It is spread over a total distance of three miles and has about 300 shops.